 • BIM file viewing: Bluebeam Revu, Navisworks, and BIM 360 Docs

 • Plan Management: Bluebeam Revu, Procore and Plan Grid.
 These were followed closely by cloud-based file sharing services such as Dropbox, Citrix Sharefile, and Egnyte

 • Safety management apps: Procore, Bluebeam Revu and iAuditor

-It should be noted that hh2 Cloud Services integrates seamlessly with ProCore and other apps, using our Field Reports, Remote Payroll, Field Service, Human Resources and other cloud-based apps.
+It should be noted that hh2 Cloud Services integrates seamlessly with ProCore and other apps, using our AP Routing and Approval solution hh2 Document Flow, Time Entry and Approval with hh2 Remote Payroll, Managing your Employees with Human Resources and many other cloud-based apps.

-With so many apps, the study noted that “app fatigue” is a common problem for those in construction, where nearly all uses toggle between the same five or six apps, despite having twenty or more downloaded.
-“Contractors find that there’s a pressure to us specialized app for every task,” the study said.
+With so many apps, the study noted that “app fatigue” is a common problem for those in construction, where nearly all users toggle between the same five or six apps, despite having twenty or more downloaded.
+“Contractors find that there’s a pressure to use specialized app for every task,” the study said.

 "In the construction industry, the dilemma is there is not a one-size-fits-all app so builders are forced to use many different apps," it said.
 "When the different apps do not integrate or talk to each other, builders will have to enter the same information or repeat processes."